Seattle Proposal Could Remove 30+ Pickleball Courts, Players Push Back

 Others emphasized the broader impact of the sport.
 "You want to be healthy, you want to be active, and you want to be social... that's what pickleball is to me," said player Amy Nelson.

 At courts like High Point in West Seattle, players question the logic behind the cuts given the high daily usage.
+It's hard to argue against demand when the courts are packed every morning.

-City officials say the strategy is meant to balance demand between tennis and pickleball, and additional pickleball courts will be built in other locations across the city.
+City officials say the strategy is meant to balance demand between tennis and pickleball, and that additional pickleball courts will be built in other locations across the city.

-Players argue that will take time and it shouldn’t be framed as a competition.
-“It's not a pickleball versus tennis, it's a pickleball and tennis,” Pisa said.
+Players argue that will take time, and it shouldn't be framed as a competition.
+"It's not a pickleball versus tennis, it's a pickleball and tennis," Pisa said.

 A petition being pushed by SMPA opposing the plan has reportedly already gathered 2,000 signatures.